+AACSB: Analytical Thinking

+Blooms: Understand

-AACSB: Analytic Blooms: Understano Difficulty: 2 Medium Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.
-Topic: Developing a Strategic Vision 51.
-What is the difference between a mission statement and a strategic vision?
+Difficulty: 2 Medium

+Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.

+51. What is the difference between a mission statement and a strategic vision?